 - If you have valuables in your office, don't leave them in your office overnight.

-- Don't leave purses or other valuables unattended, not even for one minute, take them with you or keep them locked in a secure cabinet out of sight.
+- Don't leave purses or other valuables unattended, no matter how briefly.
+Take them with you or keep them locked in a secure cabinet out of sight.

-- Keep your desks and file cabinets locked when you're away.
+- Keep your desks and file cabinets locked when you are away.

 - Don't store money in desk drawers or file cabinets.